radiantlogicinc/fastworkflow/README.md

   - Special constrained workflows are used to handle routing and parameter extraction errors

 # Future Roadmap
+- Training pipeline for fine-tuning routing and parameter extraction models
 - Connectors to email, slack, databases etc.
 - A chat assistant for generating workflow application code
 - A chat assistant for generating natural language to SQL mappings